 These days I prefer something with more bite, and a higher cocoa content.
 I hated dark chocolate when I was younger.
 Back then, my virginal taste-buds were untainted by excess and craved nothing more sophisticated than frozen Black Forest Gateau and Neopolitan Ice Cream.
 In many ways, I miss those days, where I could eat no end of junk food and still be as thin as my (now sadly departed) greyhound, Coney.

 Still, those days are long gone, replaced by well-prepared (but no less calorific, I fear) desserts that I’m sure taste much better than those pre-packaged cakes that start to literally evaporate before your eyes as they thaw out.

-I could extol the virtues of chocolate (and I have) but for now I will simply give you a delicious and simple recipe, not for chocolate mousse, but for a raw chocolate brownie, inspired by a meal from Veganushi (based in Hackney Wick: more on them in another post!), and drizzled with an almost umami salty/sweet Tahini/Miso icing.
+I could extol the virtues of chocolate (and I have) but for now I will simply give you a delicious and simple recipe, not for chocolate mousse, but for a raw chocolate brownie, inspired by a meal from Veganushi (based in Hackney Wick, now sadly closed), and drizzled with an almost umami salty/sweet Tahini/Miso icing.

 How do you make Raw Chocolate Brownies?

 Easy!
 Firstly, you remove the elements of the brownie that require cooking, so that’s the sugar, flour, egg replacer and baking powder.

 Secondly, consider what will replace that flour element.
 Remember, flour adds structure to cake, and density.
 Instead, we use nuts, pulverised to a powder, or, a flour, if you will.